 You do not want your Okaloosa County property to be sold against your will all because labor costs, materials and sub-contractors have not been paid in full.
 Our construction liens lawyers know how to handle cases like these.

 Chapter 558 of the Florida Statutes requires that an owner must send a written notice to all contractors, sub-contractors, developers, suppliers and design professionals that pinpoints any construction or design defects that have arisen during the construction process.
 This is also known as the “Florida Construction Defect Statute.”

 Do not be caught unaware when trying to resolve contract issues and lien laws.
-At ASG Legal, we have the extensive experience necessary to handle every construction issue for you.
+At ASG Legal, our FWB construction contract attorneys have the extensive experience necessary to handle every construction issue for you.
 Disputes in construction arise from many factors, and many of these are not anticipated by either the contractor or the homeowner.